greeve/eportfolio/08_competency_f.md

 If a library item is worn out through patron use a new copy is purchased.

-Archives and special collections don't have that luxury as items in the collection may not be available for purchase and replacement.
+Archives and special collections don't always have that luxury as items in the collection may not be available for purchase and replacement.

+Selection

+Evaluation

+Organization

+Preservation

-Selection and evaluation requires knowing as much about the item itself as possible including the item's historical context and value as well as the condition of the item
+Effective selection, evaluation, organization, and preservation requires knowing as much about the item itself as possible.

+This includes knowing the item's historical context, condition, and value.

 ## Evidence